 You can monitor the state of your Classic Load Balancer via the AWS Console.
 On the Classic Load Balancers page, expand out the relevant load balancer and click the View this load balancer in the AWS console link.
 This will provide limited access to the AWS Console, allowing you to review the status of the CLB.
 Note: No changes can be made here and all configuration updates must be made via the EY Dashboard.

 Instances tab - This will list the instances and availability zones attached to the ELB.
 Each instance has a Status field, with any OutOfService instances stating the reason why.
 If all instances are out of service then the load balancer will return a 503 error.
 In most cases the cause of this is a misconfigured Health Check, so please consult Support should you require any assistance.

 Monitoring tab - This shows you graphical representations of the CloudWatch statistics for the load balancer, giving you insights into the traffic levels, errors and instance failures.

 You might have these questions about the Classic Load Balancers.

 How do I know that the load balancer is working?

 The easiest way to check that a load balancer is working is to visit it.
 The hostname of the load balancer is listed on the Load Balancers page for an environment.
 Click the hostname to visit the app; your application should appear.

 How can I tell which instances are attached to a load balancer?

-Can I see the amount of traffic going through a load balancer and to specific instances?
+Can I see the amount of traffic going through a load balancer?